difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 # Once the fourfit control file is in hand, you can execute parts of
 # the file using true && { ... } or false && { ... } for partial runs.
 #
-# Post copies of this file and any grinding logs to $release/logs.
+# (lines with 3 hashes mark places where you should pay attention
+#  and/or paste things into this logfile.
+The idea is then when done,
+#  the $comment file--see below--should produce a useful summary.)
 #
+# Post copies of this file and all grinding logs to $release/logs.
+#

 # ENVIRONMENT =====================
 # setup versioned tools -- very different per site
 # script that adds CASA 4.7.2 bin to PATH
 source ~/lib/casa.setup
-source /swc/difx/setup-DiFX-2.5.3.bash
+source /swc/difx/setup-DiFX-2.6.2.bash
 #source /swc/difx/setup-difx.bash
-#source /swc/difx/difx-root-YYmonDD/setup-difx.bash
 #source /swc/hops/hops.bash
 # Only if you had somehow previously set it up:
 # export HOPS_SETUP=false